Back to School

 Also, if your child is in Reception, Year 1 or 2 their meals are free – simply book in at school!

-If you child has any special medical dietary requirements, have a chat with school reception – you’ll just need a letter from a doctor or dietician.
+If you child has any special medical or dietary requirements, have a chat with school reception – you’ll just need a letter from a doctor or dietician.
 Religious and vegetarian menus are also available every day.

 Support with Cost of Living